Lagrange-Labs/docs/docs/state-committees/architecture/key-components.md

 It ensures that all transactions processed by the sequencer are agreed upon by all nodes before being finalized on the Ethereum mainnet.

+### The Role of Signature Batches in Consensus

+In consensus mechanisms, signature batching plays a pivotal role in efficiently validating agreement among multiple nodes.
+The gRPC server sends batches to be signed, and validators generate individual signatures, which are then aggregated into a single signature using schemes like BLS.
+This aggregated signature is sent along with the finalized batch to the consensus layer, significantly reducing computational and network overhead.
+By verifying the aggregated signature, the consensus layer confirms that a quorum of validators has approved the batch, ensuring fast, secure, and scalable block finalization.

 ## gRPC Server

 The **gRPC Server** is a critical physical component of the architecture, tasked with facilitating communication between attestation nodes.
 When a batch becomes available, it initiates a round.
 During this round, the entire batch is proposed to the network, a process referred to as the round state.

 This round enables the State Committee to verify the proposed batch through a consensus process.
-Once 2/3 of the voting power is amassed for a given round state, this mechanism aggregates all the signatures provided by the operators.
+Once 67% of the voting power is amassed for a given round state, this mechanism aggregates all the signatures provided by the operators.
 These signatures are then attached to the batch, finalizing the verification process.

 ## Attestation Nodes